paulapipkin/sales_predictions/README.md

 So based on the metrics results I wouldn't suggest a linear regression model to this data.*

-- *The Decision Tree yeld better metrics values, it is far from perfect, specially if we anallize the RMSE that is showing great difference between training and test data.
+- *The Decision Tree yielded better metrics values, it is far from perfect, specially if we anallize the RMSE that is showing great difference between training and test data.
 But the R2 is around 60%, which indicates that more relevant features should be add to the data if we want to predict the sales with confidence, still, the model can now explain 60% of the variance on the results and between the 2 I would recomend Decision Tree over Linear Regression*

 ### For further information